amyehodge/SQL/_episodes/00-sql-introduction.md

 * do math and other calculations
 * combine data across spreadsheets

-In addition, we don't want to do this manually!
+But we don't want to do this manually.
 Instead of searching for the right pieces of data ourselves, or clicking between spreadsheets, or manually sorting columns, we want to make the computer do the work.